kubernetes/website/content/en/docs/setup/pick-right-solution.md

 start coding and deploying in containers in minutes on a single-node Kubernetes cluster.

 * [Minishift](https://docs.okd.io/latest/minishift/) installs the community version of the Kubernetes enterprise platform OpenShift for local development & testing.
-It offers an All-In-One VM (`minishift start`) for Windows, macOS and Linux and the containeriz based `oc cluster up` (Linux only) and [comes with some easy to install Add Ons](https://github.com/minishift/minishift-addons/tree/master/add-ons).
+It offers an all-in-one VM (`minishift start`) for Windows, macOS, and Linux.
+The container start is based on `oc cluster up` (Linux only).
+You can also install [the included add-ons](https://github.com/minishift/minishift-addons/tree/master/add-ons).

 * [MicroK8s](https://microk8s.io/) provides a single command installation of the latest Kubernetes release on a local machine for development and testing.
 Setup is quick, fast (~30 sec) and supports many plugins including Istio with a single command.